 We choose investments with the best return in changing lives.
 Rehabilitation comprises interventions that can help people with MS to achieve their physical, psychological, social and vocational potential.
 But to convince doctors and insurers of their effectiveness, we need the kind of evidence that can only come from well designed and conducted scientific studies.
 The kind of rigorous science applied to other types of research has been lacking in rehabilitation research.
 So in 2005 the National MS Society engaged advisors to help determine what was standing in the way.
 As a result, the Society established a fellowship program that supports expert mentors who train rehabilitation professionals in how to conduct well-designed MS rehabilitation research studies.

 The Society now funds more than 30 projects in the area of rehabilitation research, testing these and other solutions so that people with MS can live their best lives every day:

 • Exercise regimens for people with advanced MS

 • Home-based exercise to improve mobility and cardiovascular health

 • New strategies for improving cognitive function and psychosocial wellness

-Here are some recent reports:
+We are making progress - here are some recent reports:

 • Weight training improves walking and quality of life: Women participating in a small study of progressive resistance (weight) training improved significantly in walking.
 The Society-funded study used in-depth interviews of participants to determine full effects on quality of life, which improved significantly.